wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    when this is due to a misconfiguration of the domain, that is the sole responsibility of the domain administrator.

-Ebersman, et al.         Expires April 26, 2015                 [Page 5]

-Internet-Draft        DNSSEC Negative Trust Anchors         October 2014

    Any assistance or mitigation responses undertaken by other parties to mitigate the misconfiguration of a domain name by a domain administrator, especially operators of DNS recursive resolvers, are optional and at the pleasure of those parties.

+Ebersman, et al.          Expires June 18, 2015                 [Page 5]

+Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

 8. Use of a Negative Trust Anchor